billkable/pal-prereq-windows/README.md

 ### Logging into Cloud Foundry CLI

-Gitbash will fail on the `cf login` command.
+Gitbash will fail on the `cf login` interactive command.

 There are two workarounds:

 1. Use terminal or powershell - the `cf` command line will be the same